c0deZ3R0/go-sync-kit/CONTRIBUTING.md

 - Minimal code snippet
 - Logs or stack traces

-Security: If you believe you’ve found a security issue, please avoid posting details publicly.
-Open an issue with a minimal description and request private follow-up, or contact the maintainer privately if listed.
-A SECURITY.md will be added in the future.
+**Security vulnerabilities**: If you believe you've found a security issue, please do not open a public issue.
+Instead, see our [Security Policy](SECURITY.md) for responsible disclosure guidelines.

 ## Contributing Code